apache/dubbo-website/docs/en-us/user/demos/loadbalance.md

 Dubbo offers a number of balancing strategies for cluster load balancing, which defaults to `random`.

-You can extend the load balancing strategy by yourself, see:[LoadBalance extension](http://dubbo.apache.org/books/dubbo-dev-book-en/impls/load-balance.html)
+You can extend the load balancing strategy by yourself, see: [LoadBalance extension](../../dev/impls/load-balance.md)

 ## LoadBalance strategy